haveanicedaymydear/Assistant-Autogen/instructions/validation_guidance_final.md

 Major: [Number of major issues found]
 Minor: [Number of minor issues found] [END_FEEDBACK_SUMMARY]
-Detailed Feedback

-**Note:** The document FAILS if there is one or more CRITICAL issue.
+**Note:** A document FAILS only if there is one or more CRITICAL issue.

----

 ## 2. Final Validation Rules

 ### CRITICAL Errors (Must Fix)
 -   **Contradictory Information ("Broken Golden Thread"):** The document contains factual contradictions between sections. (e.g., a date, name, or diagnosis is different in Section 2 vs. Section 4).
 -   **Significant Duplication:** The same substantial block of information (a full paragraph or a detailed list of needs/provisions) is repeated in multiple sections.
-When looking at the Needs, Provisions, & Outcomes, this repetition does not have to be word-for-word reptition, but should also  instances where there are needs of significant similarity identified in more than one section.
+When looking at the Needs, Provisions, & Outcome, this repetition does not have to be word-for-word reptition, but should also  instances where there are needs of significant similarity identified in more than one section.
 When you find this, you **MUST** recommend which section is the most appropriate home for the information.
 It will usually be the case that if a need has been taken from appendix B or an "EY SEND Support Review" then it should fit under one for the following headings:
 - Communication and Interaction
 - Cognition and Learning
 - Social, Emotional and Mental Health Difficulties